ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 --- abstract

-The use of the OAuth 2.0 framework for container orchestration systems poses a challenge as managing secrets, such as client_id and client_secret, can be complex and error-prone.
+The use of the OAuth 2.0 framework for workload orchestration systems poses a challenge as managing secrets, such as client_id and client_secret, can be complex and error-prone.
 "Service account token volume projection", a term introduced by Kubernetes, provides a way of injecting JSON Web Tokens (JWTs) to workloads.

-This document specifies the use of JWTs for client credentials in container orchestration systems to improve interoperability in orchestration systems, to reduce complexity for  developers, and motivates authorization server to support RFC 7523.
+This document specifies the use of JWTs for client credentials in workload orchestration systems to improve interoperability in orchestration systems, to reduce complexity for developers, and motivates authorization server to support RFC 7523.

 --- middle

 # Introduction

 In workload scenarios dedicated management entities, also called "control plane" entities, are used to start, monitor and stop workloads dynamically.
 These workloads typically run micro services that interact with each other and with other entities on the corporate network or on the Internet.
 When one workload, acting as an OAuth client, wants to gain access to a protected resource hosted on another workload or on the Internet (referred here generically as a resource server) then authorization is typically required.